Entity Classification Series: How Can You Change a Single Member LLC to a Corporation or Multi Member LLC

-In this week’s blog we will look at the US Federal Tax Implications of converting a Single Member Limited Liability Corporation (LLC) to a Corporation.
+In this week’s blog we will look at the US Federal Tax Implications of converting a Single Member Limited Liability Corporation (LLC) to a Corporation or Multi Member LLC.

 In many situations where the owner of a new company does not have the resources to create a corporation, he or she may opt for an LLC instead.
 This could also be the best course initially due to the separation of company and personal assets and the usual option for less taxation to company revenue.
 However, remember that hindsight is 20/20 and at some point, it may be more beneficial to convert the business from an LLC to a Corporation.